DoctorWkt/TTL_TicTacToe/README.md

  + not two player: human versus the board, board makes optimal moves

 This is the repository for my result.
 The circuit uses flip-flops to register both the human and the board's moves.
-These become the address into a ROM to look up the next board move, and any tie or win result.
+The board has a register which holds the current state of the board's moves.
+The board state and the user's moves are combined to access a ROM to look up the next board move and any tie or win result.

 There are several versions of the circuit.